-Staff Sergeant Shaw previously served 30 years in various units with the Toronto Police Service.
-She retired while serving as the Detective Sergeant in 11 Division, which is located in the High Park area of the city.
+Staff Sergeant Shaw brings a wealth of policing experience to her position, including that of a platoon commander and officer in charge of an investigative unit with the Toronto Police Service.
 Mary oversees the day-to-day activities of the campus police.
 Her duties include, scheduling, approval of reports, time management of officers, training and mentoring.
-She also leads our daily community policing activities.
+Community policing remains her focus here at UTM.

-Assistant Manager - Physical Security Steven Rivera
+Steven Rivera, Assistant Manager of Physical Security

 Steven oversees the campuses physical security systems.
-With over 22 years of experience in the physical security profession, he is a highly qualified practitioner in the physical security industry.
-He is a graduate of the John Jay College of Criminal Justice Security Management program from City University of New York.
-Steven is CPTED certified and is preparing for the PSP designation exam in August 2018
+In his time with UTM, he has led the move to significantly upgrade our enterprise systems, enhancing our monitoring and security capabilities.
+He is a graduate of the John Jay College of Criminal Justice Security Management program from City University of New York and has recently obtained the ASIS International PSP (Physical Security Professional) designation.